 Because of the extra time the meat has to mature, dry aged beef is a darker red color and not the cherry red you see in the grocery store.
 Most grocery store meat is given 7-10 days to "mature" but experts say that dry aging makes the most difference between 17-28 days.
 We dry age all of our beef between 21-28 days.
-Below is a picture of dry aged beef versus beef you buy in the grocery store:
+At the top of the page is a picture of dry aged beef versus beef you buy in the grocery store.

 Dry aging is a lucrative process, but truly makes all the difference in the taste of your beef!
 We make sure to take the extra steps to give your family the best beef possible

 Do you feel lost with all the vocabulary surrounding beef?
 Like what does USDA Prime mean?
 What’s marbling?
 What’s dry aged?

 Don’t worry, we got you covered if you are feeling confused with all the beef slang!
 Some of the most common words in the beef industry include marbling, tenderness, USDA grades, and dry-aged.